 How to Add a Redirect Rule

-To add a redirect, click on your site in MyKinsta and go to “Redirects.”
-Then click on “Add Redirect Rule.”
+To add a redirect, click on your site in MyKinsta and go to Redirects.
+Then click the Add redirect rule button.

 You can then choose the type of redirect rule you want.
 Check out this article on redirection to learn more about which type of rule you should use.
 Our tool does use and support regular expressions (regex).

 - 302 redirect: Used for URLs and or content that is “found” or “moved temporarily.”

 In the example below, we add a 301 redirect for a blog post URL that was changed and updated to something else.
 This ensures that all traffic, backlinks, and “link juice” from Google is now sent to the new URL.
 301 redirects pass between 90-99% of “link juice.”
 You can select which domain prefix you want it to be added for.
 In this case, we want both www and non-www traffic to redirect.

 Add a 301 redirect in MyKinsta.

 Note: This will automatically redirect UTM parameters or anything on the end of the URL.
 For example, if the old URL is shared on social media using a tool like Buffer, it might appear as the following:

 You’ll also notice we added ^ to the beginning of the Redirect from URL above.
 This is because Kinsta’s redirect tool uses regex automatically.
 Therefore, you should add ^ at the beginning of every “from” path unless you want it to match at places other than the beginning of the path.
 For example, using simply

 /blogpost by itself could create a redirect loop on other URLs, such as

 It’s also important to check your current backlinks in a tool such as Ahrefs.
 For example, you might have backlinks on 3rd party sites that point to two different versions of your URL: